cwood821/til/notes/unix/see-files-opened-by-process.md

 lsof | grep firefox
 ```

-See processes using a file on a specific port numbe with the `-i` flag:
+See processes using a file on a specific port number with the `-i` flag:
 ```bash
 lsof -i :3000
 ```